University of Lynchburg Achievements in the Liberal Arts

 (If your humanities, social science, or science courses are writing intensive, please contact so that they can be listed here and in our next PBK chapter application.)

 Interdisciplinary programs in the liberal arts are necessary for making connections between fields in the arts and sciences.
-Lynchburg College’s interdisciplinary programs include:
+University of Lynchburg’s interdisciplinary programs include:

 Contact: Annette Evans ().